BOOK ONLINE!! - CLICK HERE

 ELECTRIC BLUE HERMIT CRAB

-If you're having a hard time finding him, even with your reading glasses on, it may be because he is asleep!
-He is most active at night, foraging for food and climbing rocks, but sometimes you can spot him wandering around the tank.
+Our favourite crab couple, you might notice them cuddling in the tank!
+If you're having a hard time finding them, even with your reading glasses on, it may be because they are asleep!
+They're most active at night.
 Coming for a follow up?
-You might notice Retina looks a little different than last time around, he is always on the hunt for a new shell.
-If there isn’t a vacant shell he’ll even go as far as stealing one from one of the friendly snails in the tank.
-His job in the tank is to help control algae!!
+You may notice one of the crabs look different than last time around, they're always on the hunt for new shells.
+If there's not a vacant shell they’ll go as far as stealing one from one of the snails in the tank!
+How to tell Retin & Sclera apart?
+Sclera is much bigger than Retina because Sclera is a male hermit crab and Retina is a female, causing the size difference!

 Marin Julia